igorski/zCanvas/README.md

 ### RequireJS

-Use `zcanvas.umd.js` inside the `dist`-folder for a prebuilt, minimized RequireJS library transpiled to ES5.
+Use `zcanvas.umd.js` inside the `dist`-folder for a prebuilt, minimized RequireJS library transpiled to JS.

 ```
 require( [ "zcanvas.amd" ], ( zCanvas ) {